Teedot19/Airbnb_SanDiego/README.md

-# Airbnb Analytics Engineering Project (San Diego)
+# Airbnb Analytics Engineering Project

 This project uses **dbt**, **Snowflake**, and **Tableau** to transform and analyze real-world Airbnb data for San Diego.
 The data is sourced from [Inside Airbnb](http://insideairbnb.com/get-the-data.html) and ingested into **Snowflake** for modeling and dashboarding.